-Parameters inputs - A list of inputs which should be used as a starting point of the new Pipeline.
+inputs - A list of inputs which should be used as a starting point of the new Pipeline.

-Raises ValueError - Raised when any of the given inputs do not exist in the Pipeline object.
+ValueError - Raised when any of the given inputs do not exist in the Pipeline object.

-A new Pipeline object, containing a subset of the nodes of the current one such that only nodes depending directly on the provided inputs are being copied.
+A new Pipeline object, containing a subset of the

+nodes of the current one such that only nodes depending directly on the provided inputs are being copied.

-only_nodes_with_namespace(node_namespace: str) \rightarrow kedro.pipeline.pipeline.Pipeline
+only_nodes_with_namespace(node_namespace: str) \rightarrow Pipeline node_namespace - One node namespace.